 To further understand the symbolism of blood and sin, remember that God repeatedly prohibits the eating of blood (Genesis 9:4; Leviticus 7:26-27; 17:10-14; 19:26; Deuteronomy 12:16).
 Even though the animal to be eaten is dead, God still considers the blood of the animal to contain the life of the animal!
 Deuteronomy 12:23 proclaims, "Only be sure that you do not eat the blood, for the blood is the life; you may not eat the life with the [lifeless] meat."
 Blood is a symbol of life, even after the heart has stopped!
 It is a representation—even a record—of the life lived.
 Thus, the first usage of blood in Scripture is anthropomorphic: God considered Abel's blood to have a voice even after Cain had cut his life short by violence (Genesis 4:10).

 If the blood of an unblemished animal represents an innocent life, the blood of an animal upon whose head sins have been transferred represents a sinful life.
 Therefore, while the transgressor is symbolically cleansed of his sins after laying his hands on an innocent animal and shedding its blood, the substituted blood still bore witness—a record—of the transgression.
 In some scenarios, priests could eat the meat of a sin offering, but because of the symbolic defilement of the blood, if any of its blood got on the priests' garments, they had to be washed (Leviticus 6:27).
-There is no such proscription for the blood of burnt offerings or peace offerings, which do not involve sin.
+There is no such proscription for the blood of burnt offerings or peace offerings, in which blood is shed yet which do not involve sin.